truefoundry/infra-charts/charts/tfy-agent/README.md

 ##### Namespace Scope resource access
 * [This file](https://github.com/truefoundry/infra-charts/blob/main/charts/tfy-agent/templates/tfy-agent-proxy-clusterrole-cs.yaml) documents all the authorization rules we set for the resources the control plane can work with namespace-scope access.
-* If you give a list of allowed namespaces using the `config.allowedNamespaces` field, we use [setup role binding](https://github.com/truefoundry/infra-charts/blob/main/charts/tfy-agent/templates/tfy-agent-proxy-rolebinding-ns.yaml) to only those namespaces.
+* If you give a list of allowed namespaces using the `config.allowedNamespaces` field, we use [setup role binding](https://github.com/truefoundry/infra-charts/blob/main/charts/tfy-agent/templates/tfy-agent-proxy-rolebinding-ns.yaml) for only those namespaces.
 * If the list of allowed namespaces is empty.
 We set up [cluster-wide access](https://github.com/truefoundry/infra-charts/blob/main/charts/tfy-agent/templates/tfy-agent-proxy-clusterrolebinding-ns.yaml) for these namespaced resources.